tucher/JsonFusion/docs/WHY_REFLECTION.md

 - RapidJSON SAX handler that just counts features/rings/points
 - JsonFusion Parse + Populate into a strongly typed model
 - JsonFusion streaming consumer that counts objects
-- JsonFusion streaming with skip_json on point coordinates
+- JsonFusion streaming with skip on point coordinates
 - JsonFusion streaming with “numbers-tokenizing-only” (scan and validate number text, but skip numeric conversion)

 When JsonFusion and RapidJSON do the same semantic work (scan + fully parse all numbers), their performance is in the same ballpark as RapidJSON’s SAX handler.
 That’s already a good sign: the template machinery isn’t costing you anything at runtime.